2dv514/syllabus/lectures/03_patterns/slides.md

 * effects all relevant servers
 * similar servers are not allowed to drift into inconsistency
 * unattended process
-* effort involved in a change is the same
-* errors are made visible quickly.
+* errors are made visible quickly

 Note:
 The automated process is the easiest, most natural way for team members to make changes. <br />
-Changes are rolled out to all of the relevant existing servers. <br />
+**Changes** are rolled out to **all of the relevant existing servers**. <br />
-Servers that are meant to be similar are not allowed to drift into inconsistency. <br />
+**Servers that are meant to be similar** are not allowed to drift into inconsistency. <br />
-Changes are applied as an unattended process. <br />
+**Changes are applied** as an **unattended** process. <br />
-The effort involved in a change is the same, regardless of how many servers are affected by it. <br />
+The **effort involved in a change** is the same, regardless of **how many servers are affected by it.** <br />
 Errors changes are made visible quickly. <br />

 --
 ## Server Change Management Models
 * Ad Hoc Change Management
+  * when a change is needed
 * Continuous Configuration Synchronization
+  * most server configuration tools
+  * runs on an unattended schedule, usually at least once an hour
 * Immutable Servers
+  * building an entirely new server upon changes
+  * configuration os baked into the server template
+  * could be vulnerable to configuration drift
 * Containerized Servers
+  * changes - building and deploying a new version of the container
+  * host servers could use either
+    * configuration synchronization
+    * immutable server

 --